 What can you talk about for hours and hours?
 What is your favorite thing to talk about?
 What advice do your friends always come and ask you for?
 What does everyone around you say you’re good at?
 What do you enjoy doing?

-Some options to talk about on your blog…
+Some mom blog ideas to talk about on your website…

 - Children’s printables (learning, ABC, decor)